rstudio/rstudio-conf-2022-program/databases/time-to-optimize-poorly-optimized.md

 talk_id: 22007
 talk_slug: time-to-optimize-poorly-optimized
 talk_type: regular
+talk_tags: [communication, databases, story]
 session_slug: databases
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: No Time to Optimize: A Poorly Optimized Query Story
+talk_title: "No Time to Optimize: A Poorly Optimized Query Story"
 # A short version of the title, suitable for small displays
 talk_title_short: No Time to Optimize
 # A link to your talk's materials, when ready